 But revitalizing, and running, the Multicultural Business Student Association, is at the core of his U of Iowa legacy.

 Toward the end of his freshman year, he saw the MBSA begin to die out.
 His sophomore year, he brought it back.

-“They teach an entrepreneurial spirit here at Tippie,” he says “and I’ve been able to bring that into the things I value—things I’m involved without outside of class.”
+“They teach an entrepreneurial spirit here at Tippie and I’ve been able to bring that into the things I value—things I’m involved in outside of class.”